 Rohan’s solo performances put the spotlight on the ancient and complex South Indian percussion tradition.
 Fun, energetic, and interactive, his solo performances highlight some of the most important drums of India: mridangam, khanjira framedrum, ghatam clay drum, and konnakol vocal percussion.
 Layopasana 1: A Rhythmic Voyage is one of the only full-length, solo mridangam albums that is commercially available.

 In addition to solos, Rohan presents the Indian percussive art form in diverse percussion ensembles.
-Layopasana 2: Rhythmic Explorations is an original trio that bridges South Indian percussion, jazz drum set, and West African djembe.
+Layopasana 2: Rhythmic Explorations is an original trio that bridges South Indian percussion, drum set, and West African djembe.
 His pioneering hybrid kit bridges the drum set with South Indian percussion, and hand and stick drumming more broadly.